-The very first plan was to animate the head and neck conventionally — using stop-motion — whereas the rest of the body would use the new technique.
-This first approach was due to the fact the dragon was to be filmed in David Carson’s miniature sets.
+The very first plan was to animate the head and neck conventionally — using stop-motion — whereas the rest of the body would employ the new technique.
 Dennis Muren explained: “we couldn’t figure out how to motorize the neck and head without doing everything bluescreen, and we didn’t want to do everything bluescreen.
 So the first shot Phil tried was when the mother walks out and looks at the baby dragon.
 Doing everything he could to focus attention on the head and neck — which is the only part that was just stop-motion — it still showed up as looking different from the rest of the puppet.
 In fact, it was perhaps more objectionable than if the whole puppet had been stop-motion.
 And this was the full miniature set, with scrims in there for smoke and all sorts of stuff.
 It was so complicated that we figured: ‘what’s the point of doing every shot like this when it’s a compromise.
 What we want to do is motorize that head.’
 That was when the decision was made to motorize the head and shoot the stuff bluescreen.'”

 Carson lamented the process of building miniature sets that would have been better on a different scale — had he known from the beginning that bluescreen would be used.
 Before it was decided to use bluescreen, Carson had built suspended sets.
 “It was impossible to actually construct a miniature cave,” he said.
 “It had to be done in layers of facades.
 And unfortunately, we found in the first couple of shots that it looked like layers of facades.”
 He added: “that’s where the real problem came — trying to get everything in such a small area.
 Then it turned out that we ended up bluescreening the dragon in most of the shots.
 Had we known we were going to take that approach initially, I could have built the sets at a different scale.”

 This expedient eased the process of hiding the animating rods, which consisted in either masking them or rotoscoping them with articulate mattes.
 Generally, only the dragon’s head needed the latter technique.
-Sometimes the rods could even be hidden by shadows or even anatomical details of the dragon itself.
+Sometimes, the rods could even be hidden by shadows or even anatomical details of the dragon itself.
 Setting up the shots proved to be particularly complex.
 The first step was determining the basic configuration of the mover mechanism.
-Following was the construction of the attaching rod systems.
+Construction of the attaching rod systems followed.
 In any case, the configuration had to prevent the rods to obstacle the dragon’s movements or pass in front of its body.

 Even with additional animation, once a shot was programmed, filming would proceed smoothly.
-“One of the major attributes of the walking dragon setups,” Tippett said, “was, since these rods were plugged into all the various members, there wasn’t much necessity to gauge things with surface gauges.
+Tippett recalled: “one of the major attributes of the walking dragon setups was, since these rods were plugged into all the various members, there wasn’t much necessity to gauge things with surface gauges.
 It was all pre-gauged and locked down.
 That really helped the continuity and the flow of the animation.”

-One of the ‘walking’ shots was widely modified.
-Barwood recalled how Robbins wanted to change it: “Phil had programmed the dragon to come through the cave after the babies are discovered to be dead.
+One of the ‘walking’ shots — when Vermithrax emerges from a tunnel, enraged at the death of its offspring — went through a number of different iterations.
+Barwood recalled: “Phil had programmed the dragon to come through the cave after the babies are discovered to be dead.
 And he had him coming through the cave with his head kind of turning from side to side.
 I think what Phil had in mind was that that was a natural part of its gait, but the effect on screen was that it was paying no attention — like it was just kind of out for a romp in the cave — when really what’s going on in its tiny little dragon mind is: ‘I’m gonna get the sucker who killed my babies!’
 It needed to have its face coming right toward you, full of menace.
 Well, Matthew got a chance to see that played back on video and say, ‘wait a minute.
 Let’s change that.’
 And Phil did.
 But the rest of the move was still there in the computer memory and could be retained and put into the shot.”

 One of the ‘flying’ Vermithrax models was also featured in the only stop-motion sequence of the film — a long shot of the dragon on a rock mountain hide, writhing its wings and glaring down at the protagonists, just before the final battle.
 Production pressures prevented the ‘walking’ puppet to be used there, so Ralston simply animated one of the ‘flying’ dragons.